Elianguevara/Elianguevara/README.md

 # Hi there!
 I'm Elian Guevara 👋

-### I'm a software developer with experience in [java, kotlin, jetpack compose, react].
+### I'm a software developer with experience in java, kotlin, jetpack compose, react.

 ---